COMHIS/python-basics/4_independent_project/part4.md

 * Make a _list_ of words out of your string with the source text.
 * Create a _[set](../3_basic_concepts_ii/lists.md)_ from the list
 * Create a _[dictionary](../3_basic_concepts_ii/lists.md)_ with the values in the set as keys, and empty list as the value stored at each key.
-  * __Tip:__ You can do this by iterating through the values in the set, and adding each of those values to the dictionary as a key, with an empty list `[]` as its value pair.
+  * You can do this by iterating through the values in the set, and adding each of those values to the dictionary as a key, with an empty list as its value pair.

 * Iterate through all the words in the big list of words by index
   * Get the word at the index (first half of bigram)
   * Get the word at the next index (second half of bigram)